-1. Any other obligations or liabilities arising out of breach of contract or out of warranty.

-Any obligations whatsoever arising from tort claims (including negligence and strict liability) or arising under other theories of law with respect to products sold or services rendered by Marlo Inc. or any undertakings, acts, or omissions relating thereto.
+- 1. Any other obligations or liabilities arising out of breach of contract or out of warranty. - 2.
+Any obligations whatsoever arising from tort claims (including negligence and strict liability) or arising under other theories of law with respect to products sold or services rendered by Marlo Inc. or any undertakings, acts, or omissions relating thereto. - 3.
+All consequential, incidental, and contingent damages.

-3. All consequential, incidental, and contingent damages including labor charges, back charges or handling charges are excluded from Marlo Inc.'s warranty provisions.
+Labor charges, change backs or handling charges are excluded from Marlo Inc.'s warranty provisions.